rcastellotti/gr/from-zero-to-sev.md

 Let's now explore how SEV works, SEV is an extension to the AMD-V architecture, when SEV is enabled SEV machines tag data with VM ASID (an unique identifier for that specific machine), this tag is used inside the SOC and prevents external entities to access it, when data leaves the chip we have no such problem because it is encrypted using the previously exchanged AES-128 bit key.
 These two things provide strong cryptography isolation between VMs run by the same hypervisor and between VMs and the hypervisor by itself.
 SEV guests can choose which pages to encrypt, this is handled setting the c-bit as mentioned before for SME.
 Only pages meant fot oustide communcations are considered shared and thus not encrypted.

-#### Threat Model

-In this computing model we consider:

-+ **AMD System-On-Chip (SOC) hardware**, **AMD Secure Processor (AMD-SP)** and the **VM** are fully trusted, to this extend the VM should enable Full Disk Encryption (FDE) at rest, such as LUKS (cite), major cloud providers have been supporting FDE for long time:  https://cloud.google.com/docs/security/encryption/default-encryption

-+ BIOS on the host system, the Hypervisor, device drivers, other VMS are fully untrusted, this means the threat model assumes they are malicious and may conspire to compromise the securiy of our Confidential Virtual Machine.

-more details discussed here: https://www.amd.com/system/files/TechDocs/SEV-SNP-strengthening-vm-isolation-with-integrity-protection-and-more.pdf

 ### AMD Secure Encrypted Virtualization-Encrypted State (SEV-ES)